Efficient PHP Array Manipulation: Using array_map() and array_filter() for Cleaner Code

 array_filter( array $array, callable $callback = null, int $mode = 0 ) : array

-• $array: The array to filter.
+• $array: the array to filter.

 PHP